Making a memory box

 How is it used?

-Finding ways to remember the person who has died, and to take their memory forward, can be a helpful part of the grieving process.
+Finding ways to remember the person who has died, and to take their memory forward, can help with the grieving process.

 Depending on the age of your child, they may want to look through the memory box alone and remember times when you were together.
-Or they may want to have a parent, sibling, or relative with them to share the memories.
+Or they may want to have a parent, sibling or relative with them to share the memories.
 Some children may need a bit of time before they feel ready to look at the memory box.
+It is important to think of somewhere safe and memorable to keep it.

 You may want to choose family members or close friends to be ‘memory-holders’ for your child as they grow up.
 It may be helpful for them to know what you are putting into your memory box yourself.
 They can then add to the memories as your child grows up and answer any questions they might have about you.

-Some of the memories may make your child laugh or cry.
+The memories may make your child smile or make them cry.
 This is all part of the process of remembering the person who has died.
-So, it is important that other people who are involved in caring for your child are available to give them support.
+So it is important that other people who are involved in caring for your child are there to give them support.

 Your feelings and support

-Creating a memory box can be a sad thing to do.
+Creating a memory box can be a very emotional thing to do.
 But it can also be satisfying to do something that will help your child to connect with memories of you and the times you shared.
 It also gives you a chance to reflect on your own memories.

 Starting to make a memory box can feel overwhelming.
-You may find it helpful to have a member of your family or a close friend to support you.
+You may find it helpful to have a family member, close friend or healthcare professional to support you through the process.
 They can also help you gather the objects you want to put in your memory box.

 Date reviewed